moeenn/feather-css/README.md

-# Skeleton Extended
+# Feather CSS
-Skeleton CSS is great but it is missing quite a few things.
-This is where this project comes into the picture.
-Elements have been added that I felt were missing from the Skeleton CSS.
-This project is very much a **Work in Progress**.
+Feather CSS is a natural successor to Skeleton-CSS, which is great but was missing quite a few things.
+On top it that Skeleton-CSS hasn't been in active development since 2015.

+Feather-CSS strinctly follows the philosophy set by Skeleton-CSS.
+It is dead simple to implement and the developers using it can get away with using simple HTML markup for most part.
+There is no need for crazy div & element nesting required by e.g. Bootstrap.

+When the markup is clean, greater focus can be directed towards implementing the required business logic.
+There should be no feeling of fighting the underlying technology to achieve our ends.

+if all that sounds good then you may like Feather-CSS.
+Do note that this project is still very much a **Work in Progress** and your mileage may vary.

 # Credit
 All credit goes to the original creators of Skeleton CSS.
 Without their excellent work this project would not be possible.
 Show them some love